 In order to address critical beach erosion in Surfside, the U.S. Army Corps of Engineers, in coordination with Miami-Dade County and the Town of Surfside, will place approximately 330,000 cubic yards of beach quality sand, hauled by trucks from an upland mine, to renourish the public beach in Surfside.
-The anticipated start date is summer 2019.
+The anticipated start date is July/August 2019.

 Frequently Asked Questions

 Surfside Beach Renourishment Project FAQs